argoproj-labs/argocd-vault-plugin/docs/howitworks.md

 An annotation can be used to specify exactly where the plugin should look for the vault values.
 The annotation needs to be in the format `avp.kubernetes.io/path: "path/to/secret"`.

 For example, if you have a secret with the key `password-vault-key` that you would want to pull from vault, you might have a yaml that looks something like the below code.
-In this yaml, the plugin will pull the value of `path/to/secret/password-vault-key` and inject it into the Secret.
+In this yaml, the plugin will pull the value of the _latest version_ of the secret at `path/to/secret/password-vault-key` and inject it into the Secret.

 As YAML:
 ```yaml